dynamic-queries/dynamic-queries.github.io/_projects/fwi.md

 Since its first formulation in 1977, much has been discovered about FWI with respect to the efficacy of optimizers (SGD vs quasi-Newton vs Newton vs Truncated Newton) and the choice of measures ($$L_p$$ norm vs Wasserstein measure).
 Furthermore, advances in computing has also benefitted this discipline; with highly parallel solvers that operate on very large time and length scales.

 Recently, machine learning based surrogates for forward maps are gaining traction due to their computational efficacy.
 Surrogates based on Neural Operators in particular have recently shown much promise for several applications in literature.
-In this work, we demostrate waveform inversion with such surrogates and outline their applicability for highly expensive optimization frameworks based on Bayesian inversion or optimal control.
+In this work, we demostrate waveform inversion with such surrogates.

 ---
 ## Problem Setup